Human hair growth: Chemotherapy

 Most chemotherapy drugs work by attacking rapidly dividing cells.
 Rapid cell replication is one of the hallmarks of cancer; however, hair follicle cells also grow and divide quickly.
 Consequently, the chemotherapy drugs usually inhibit hair growth.
 The dose and type of medicine will determine the severity of hair loss.
-Once the course of chemotherapy has ended, new hair growth may begin after three to 10 weeks.
+Once the course of chemotherapy has ended, new hair growth may begin after three to ten weeks.

 Hair loss

 Alopecia is a hair loss disease that can occur in anyone at any stage of life.
 Specifically alopecia areata is an autoimmune disease that causes hair to spontaneously fall out.
 It is mainly characterized by bald patches on the scalp or other parts of the body, and can ultimately cause baldness across the entire body.
 This disease interferes with the hair growth cycle by causing a follicle to prematurely leave the anagen, or active growth, phase and enter the resting, or telogen, phase.
 The hair growth in the affected follicles is lessened or stopped completely.

+Primary Cicatricial Alopecias (PCAs), commonly referred to as scarring alopecias, are a collective group of inflammatory disorders with distinctive pathological features that include the development of fibrosis, permanent destruction of the pilosebaceous unit of the hair follicle (HF), and irreversible hair loss.

-Traction alopecia is caused by adding too much strain on the hair on one's head.
-Tight ponytails and other styles that require added tension to the hair are often what cause this disease.
+Traction alopecia is caused by imposing too much strain on the hair on the head.
+Tight ponytails and other styles that require added tension to the hair can cause this disease.
 It can also occur on the face in areas where the hair is often styled.
-Plucking or waxing one's eyebrows frequently, for example, can yield suppressed hair growth in the area.
+Plucking or waxing eyebrows frequently, for example, can lead to suppressed hair growth in the area.

 On the scalp, the hair is usually known to be lost around the hair line, leaving the densest amount of hair at the crown.
 Small vellus hair will often replace the hair that is lost.